ketkichakradeo/recipeanalysis/README.md

 We decided to examine the `avg_rating` column.
 We constructed permutation tests to determine the relationship.
 We have decided to test the dependency between the missingness of `avg_rating` with two columns: `minutes` and `minutes`.

+We compare two distributions:

+1. The distribution of 'minutes' when 'avg_rating' is missing.
+2. The distribution of 'minutes' when 'avg_rating' is not missing.

 Null Hypothesis: The missingness of 'avg_rating' is independent of other columns.

 Alternative Hypothesis: The missingness of 'avg_rating' is dependent on minutes column.